mozman/bintrees/README.rst

     * if 'e' is None or T[s:] TreeSlice/iterator ends with value of max_key();
     * T[:] is a TreeSlice which represents the whole tree;

+    The step argument of the regular slicing syntax T[s:e:step] will silently ignored.

     TreeSlice is a tree wrapper with range check and contains no references to objects, deleting objects in the associated tree also deletes the object in the TreeSlice.